vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Chair

-My current chair is the IKEA Millberget, comfortable enough, but with limited adjustability.\
+My current chair is the IKEA Millberget.
+It is comfortable enough, but has limited adjustability.\
 Since getting the standing desk, there are weeks where I stand for most of the day, which takes some pressure off finding the perfect chair.
 That said, I'm still on the lookout for a fully adjustable black leather-look chair.